 If you purchase a property that is leasehold, you are buying the right to live in a property for a set period of time.
 The freeholder sells the right to you and it reverts back to them when the lease runs out.
-99 years is a pretty common length of time for a leasehold property, the duration of the lease directly affects the price of the leasehold.
+99 years is a pretty common length of time for a leasehold property, the duration of the lease directly affects the value of the leasehold.

 Leaseholders own everything within the walls of their property, including the walls themselves.
 The freeholder is responsible for the structure, the land it is built on and any communal areas.
 Leasehold is the most common way for flats to be owned, as it avoids ambiguity as to who is responsible for a common area and protects leaseholders in the event of damage to the property.
 Getting a mortgage for a leasehold property can be difficult and will depend on the length of time left on the lease.

 Recent developments in UK law have created a new type of ownership which is becoming a popular alternative to leasehold for flats and buildings with common areas:

 With a commonhold property the residents of a block of flats come together to form a ‘commonhold association’, which owns the freehold of the building and takes responsibility for repairs and maintenance.
 Anyone who buys a property in the building has to agree to become part of the commonhold association.